-- 1. Run the checker with the -Ainfer=jaifs command-line option to infer types for fields and method signatures.
-The output of this step is a . jaif file that records the inferred types. - 2.
-Insert the inferred annotations in the program.
-This step uses the Annotation File Utilities (https://checkerframework. org/annotation-file-utilities/).
+Each script repeatedly runs the checker with an -Ainfer= command-line option to infer types for fields and method signatures.
+The output of this step is a .jaif (for infer-and-annotate.sh) or stub (for wpi.sh) file that records the inferred types.
+Each script adds the inferred annotation to the next run, so that the checker takes them into account (and checks them). wpi.sh does this using the -AmergeStubsWithSource command-line option to the Checker Framework; infer-and-annotate.sh inserts the inferred annotations in the program using the Annotation File Utilities (https://checkerframework.org/annotation-file-utilities/).

-The process halts when there are no more changes to the inference results, that is, the .jaif file is unchanged between two runs.
-On each iteration through the process, there may be new annotations in the .jaif file, and some type-checking errors may be eliminated (though others might be introduced).
+On each iteration through the process, there may be new annotations in the .jaif or .astub files, and some type-checking errors may be eliminated (though others might be introduced).
+The process halts when there are no more changes to the inference results, that is, the .jaif or .astub files are unchanged between two runs.